soc/soc.me/_six-years-of-scala-development/departure.md

 [^external]: i. e. not affiliated with EPFL, Type<!--safe, Light-->bend or ScalaCenter
 [^util]: [`scala.util.{automata,regexp}`](https://github.com/scala/scala/pull/1939), [`scala.util.logging`](https://github.com/scala/scala/pull/2543), [`scala.util.parsing.ast`](https://github.com/scala/scala/pull/2525), [`scala.util.parsing.combinator`](https://github.com/scala/scala/pull/2521), [`scala.util.grammar`](https://github.com/scala/scala/pull/1921/commits/b13bf260b46f6498d0e995d0bbf3ce7b39bc8b3b)
 [^lost]: this does not take into account work done earlier than July 2011, for which detailed records have been lost during the migration from svn to git: [example](https://github.com/scala/scala/commit/a387c9f), [example](https://github.com/scala/legacy-svn-scala/pull/19/files) and most of the work on the [`scaladoc` tool](https://github.com/scala/legacy-svn-scala/pulls?page=1&q=+is%3Apr+author%3Asoc&utf8=%E2%9C%93)
-[^leave]: Four contributors have quit working on the project and/or left the Scala community in the past year.
+[^leave]: Four contributors have quit working on the project and/or left the Scala community in the past year alone.
 The number of departures I'm not aware of is probably higher.

 <!-- https://github.com/scala/scala/graphs/contributors?from=2011-12-01&to=2016-07-31